 The usual barriers associated with traditional outsourced non-onshore relationships: cost, communication, location, lack of transparency and lack of skills, are resolved when choosing an experienced and reliable nearshore provider that can provide you with the necessary tools to facilitate remote communication and technologically sound engineers.
 For example, although it is a small country, Costa Rica has a growing pool of talented developers, with high education standards and excellent English skills available to work.
 Similar to working with an onshore team, time-zone similarities enable real-time updates and Agile execution with nearshore teams that are only a short flight time from the United States (A mere two hours from most U.S. cities, compared with 12-20 hours to India or China).

-Whether onshoring, nearshoring or both are more beneficial to your company depends on your priorities.
+Whether onshoring, nearshoring, or both, is more beneficial to your company depends on your priorities.
 If lower costs are your biggest priority, then nearshoring will provide you the best returns.
 If you are unwilling to employ a remote team and an onsite team are your biggest priorities than onshore teams will be the best option.
 Often times, a combination of both onshore and nearshore provides you with the perfect balance of skill and cost savings.

 Gorilla Logic’s team of talented software developers located in Escazu, San Jose, Costa Rica are just a few hours from the United States by plane and in the same time zone as our headquarters in Boulder, Colorado.
 For companies seeking onshore partners, nearshore partners or a combination of both, we provide the best solution for your needs.
 Our bilingual developers are proficient in English, trained in agile and scrum and up to date with all of the latest technologies and trends.
 To find out why Gorilla Logic chose Costa Rica as our nearshore location see Mario Merino’s blog here.
 Contact us to learn more about our onshore and nearshore staffing services.